 Glorifying something means to present it in a way that makes it appear better or more admirable than it actually is.
 It involves exaggerating its positive aspects and downplaying or ignoring any negative aspects.
 Glorifying can be seen as a form of embellishment or exaggeration, aimed at creating a more favorable perception of something.

-In the world of and , glorifying can be quite common.
+In the world of wine and beer, glorifying can be quite common.
 As a sommelier and brewer, I have witnessed and experienced instances where certain products or brands are glorified to enhance their appeal and desirability.
 This can be done through various means, such as marketing campaigns, reviews, and word-of-mouth recommendations.

 One example of glorifying in the wine industry is when a particular wine is described as “exquisite” or “divine,” creating a sense of awe and allure around it.
 This can be accompanied by elaborate descriptions of its flavors, aromas, and origins, painting a picture of a truly exceptional and unique experience.
 However, it is important to remember that taste is subjective, and what one person finds exquisite, another may not.

-Similarly, in the industry, certain beers may be glorified through clever branding and storytelling.
+Similarly, in the brewing industry, certain beers may be glorified through clever branding and storytelling.
 Craft breweries often highlight the craftsmanship and artistry behind their beers, emphasizing their use of quality ingredients and traditional brewing methods.
 This can create a sense of authenticity and exclusivity, making consumers feel that they are partaking in something truly special.

 Glorifying can also be observed in the realm of beer and wine competitions.
 Winning medals or awards can greatly enhance a product's reputation and marketability.
 Some breweries and wineries may heavily emphasize their accolades, using them as a way to glorify their products and establish themselves as top-tier producers.
 However, it is important to remember that taste is subjective, and even award-winning products may not appeal to everyone.